Policy No. 1-99-R (June 18, 2018) minor clerical change 2/20/2020

 - misusing or allowing misuse of system resources.

-- Use of Arkansas Tech University resources for non-University related activities that unduly increase network load (e.g., chain mail, network games and spamming).
+- Use of Arkansas Tech University resources for non-University related activities that unduly increase network load (e.g., chain mail, phishing email, network games, and spamming).

-- Using Arkansas Tech University resources for one's own commercial gain, or for other commercial purposes not officially approved by the University, including web ads.
+- Using Arkansas Tech University, resources for one's commercial gain, or for other commercial purposes not officially approved by the University, including web and email ads.

 - Using Arkansas Tech University resources to operate or support a non-University related business.